furiko-io/docs/docs/guide/execution/job/index.md

 This page describes how to configure a Job.
 You can find a full sample configuration [here](./sample-configuration.md).

-## Task Template

-Each Job needs a template which describes how to create the task.

-You can specify the task template under `.spec.task.template`.
-This template is a [`PodTemplateSpec`](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.23/#podtemplate-v1-core).

 ## Task Executor

 A Job creates one or more tasks during its lifecycle.
-Each task corresponds to an attempt to execute the Job.
+Each task corresponds to a single parallel and retry index for the Job.

-Currently, all tasks are created as Pods.
+The Job needs a template which describes how to create tasks.
+You can specify the task template under `.spec.taskTemplate`, which supports the following fields (exactly one must be specified):

+- `pod`: Create the task as a Pod.
+This template is a [`PodTemplateSpec`](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.23/#podtemplate-v1-core).

+Currently, only the `pod` task executor is supported.

 For more details on the task executor interface, see [Task Executors](./task-executor.md).

 ## Running Adhoc Jobs